 - Developing a girls’ leadership program at a local high school in Washington, DC while serving as an AmeriCorps VISTA member

 - Training over 4, 000 front-line youth workers and managers in the Washington, DC metropolitan area

-- Spokesperson for a telecommunications company’s social responsible program, reaching out to over 7,000 students in rural America about the prevalence of cyber bullying and teaching them how they can take preventative action against it.
+- Spokesperson for a telecommunications company’s socially responsible program, reaching out to over 7,000 students in rural America about the prevalence of cyberbullying and teaching them how they can take preventative action against it.

-- Advising, since its inception, Kimball Union Academy’s Girls’ Leadership Camp, on the development of its curriculum and participating as an instructor each year for the week long residential camp.
+- Advising, since its inception, Girls’ Leadership Camp, on the development of its curriculum and participating as an instructor each year for the week-long residential camp.